-At Jostens Learning Corporation, we develop instructional technology programs that empower parents to help their children learn.
-At the same time, our educational consultants work with parents to make a positive difference in their child's success in school.
+At Jostens Learning Corporation, we develop instructional technology programs that empower parents to help ::: 5. their children learn.
+At the same time, our educational consultants work with parents to make a positive difference in their child's success in school supports the child's learning.
+There are many good ways parents can get involved in a child's learning, and one excellent reason to do it.
+It works.

 As a result, parents become more involved in the school community.
 More parents are attending teacher conferences.
 Others are volunteering their time to help with tutoring and in-school activities.
-And more and more parents are creating the positive home environment that supports the child's learning.
+And more and more parents are creating the positive home environment that